unixhead/Misc-Modbus-Security/README.md

 # Certificate Creation
 For test lab purposes you can create a CA using the CA-creation-script.sh to generate keys and certs.
 Note that this creates a CA with no password set for signing, it creates 3 sets of host certificates called test1, test2 and test3 in subfolders.
 These are configured with the modbus OID set as Admin.
+** As it has no password then it is not suitable for production use! **